trimstray/nginx-admins-handbook/doc/RULES.md

   > TLS 1.0 and TLS 1.1 should not be used (see [Deprecating TLSv1.0 and TLSv1.1](https://tools.ietf.org/id/draft-moriarty-tls-oldversions-diediedie-00.html) <sup>[IETF]</sup>) and were superseded by TLS 1.2, which has now itself been superseded by TLS 1.3 (must be included by January 1, 2024).
 They are also actively being deprecated in accordance with guidance from government agencies (e.g. NIST Special Publication (SP) [800-52 Revision 2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-52r2.pdf) <sup>[NIST]</sup>) and industry consortia such as the Payment Card Industry Association (PCI) [PCI-TLS - Migrating from SSL and Early TLS (Information Suplement)](https://www.pcisecuritystandards.org/documents/Migrating-from-SSL-Early-TLS-Info-Supp-v1_1.pdf).

   > Sticking with TLS 1.0 is a very bad idea and pretty unsafe.
 Can be POODLEd, BEASTed and otherwise padding-Oracled as well.
 Lots of other CVE weaknesses still apply which cannot be fixed unless by switching TLS 1.0 off.
 Sticking with TLS 1.1 is only a bad compromise though it is halfway free from TLS 1.0 problems.
 On the other hand, sometimes their use is still required in practice (to support older clients).
+There are many other security risks caused by sticking to TLS 1.0 or 1.1, so I strongly recommend everyone updates their clients, services and devices to support min.
+TLS 1.2.

   > TLS 1.2 and TLS 1.3 are both without security issues.
-Only these versions provides modern cryptographic algorithms.
+Only these versions provides modern cryptographic algorithms and adds TLS extensions and cipher suites.
+TLS 1.2 improves cipher suites that reduce reliance on block ciphers that have been exploited by attacks like BEAST and the aforementioned POODLE.
 TLS 1.3 is a new TLS version that will power a faster and more secure web for the next few years.
 What's more, TLS 1.3 comes without a ton of stuff (was removed): renegotiation, compression, and many legacy algorithms: `DSA`, `RC4`, `SHA1`, `MD5`, and `CBC` ciphers.
 TLS 1.0 and TLS 1.1 protocols will be removed from browsers at the beginning of 2020.

   > TLS 1.2 does require careful configuration to ensure obsolete cipher suites with identified vulnerabilities are not used in conjunction with it.
 TLS 1.3 removes the need to make these decisions and doesn't require any particular configuration, as all of the ciphers are secure, and by default OpenSSL only enables `GCM` and `Chacha20/Poly1305` for TLSv1.3, without enabling `CCM`.
 TLS 1.3 version also improves TLS 1.2 security, privace and performance issues.